 Adapting to New Battle Tactics.
 This article suggests ways that the next matrix of warfare may require involvement by armed citizens that has not generally been seen in past wars.

 Precision Firepower.
 Azerbaijan won the war with UAS and artillery.
 Once Azerbaijan won air supremacy by destroying Armenian air defenses using UCAVs and LMs, the Azerbaijanis then maneuvered ground forces to occupy key terrain and critical objectives.
 Many engagements were won by unmanned artillery directed through means of prepositioned and aerial surveillance before close-combat engagements occurred.
-Electronic Warfare played a role and there are reports that the Turkish KORAL Electronic Warfare system was used to prepare prior to attacks. terrain along the Lachin Corridor and the strategic town of Shusha.
+Electronic Warfare played a role and there are reports that the Turkish KORAL Electronic Warfare system was used to prepare prior to attacks on terrain along the Lachin Corridor and the strategic town of Shusha.
 Throughout this effort, the Azerbaijanis method was to employ precision fire to enable ground force maneuver.

 Transparent Battlespace.
 Azerbaijani sensors, mostly mounted on UAVs, gave the Azerbaijani military a clear view of Armenian positions that were camouflaged in the traditional way.
 Armenian troops were unable to conceal their presence due to their enemy’s electro-optical and thermal cameras.
 Tanks seldom got within shooting range and most engagements were not fought as CQB encounters.